Key Takeaways

 Are you struggling to get a good night’s sleep during menopause?
 You’re not alone.
-During perimenopause and menopause, women can experience a variety of sleep problems, including poor sleep quality, sleep disturbances, night sweats, and insomnia, all of which significantly impact daily life.
+During perimenopause and menopause, women can experience a variety of sleep problems, including poor sleep quality, sleep disturbances, sweats at night, and insomnia, all of which significantly impact daily life.

-As estrogen levels decline, hot flashes, night sweats, mood swings, and other symptoms can make it difficult to get a good night’s sleep.
+As estrogen levels decline, hot flashes, night sweats, emotional ups and downs, and other symptoms can seriously disrupt a great night’s sleep.

 Hot Flashes